Cohort Study on Medical Students' Mental Health

 Dive into the extended narrative that explains the scientific background, objectives, and procedures in greater depth.

-8. For postgraduate students, assess their feelings about educational support.
-This a prospective, longitudinal, cohort study.
-The plan is to inform each new cohort of students at the Orléans University Hospital medical school for 10 years.
+The plan is to inform each cohort of students at the Orléans University Hospital medical school for 10 years.
 It is estimated that 5,000 to 10,000 students will be able to participate in the study.

-1\.
-Does not speak French 2.
-Person under legal guardianship 3.
-Person deprived of liberty 4.
-Persons under guardianship or trusteeship Medical students will be informed of the protocol at meetings at the University of Orléans at the start of the academic year in September each year.
+Each year, all medical students will be informed of the protocol at meetings at the University of Orléans at the start of the academic year in September regardless of their year of study (e.g. 1st year of medical study, 2nd, 3rd, 4th year of study etc…).
 The study will be offered each year to students entering PASS/LAS at the Faculty of Medicine of the University of Orléans and to cohorts that have already begun their medical studies.

 A link to access the study questionnaire will be sent to students by email via the registrar's office, with one email per week for four weeks.
-The email will contain a link to a Callyope web page where the questionnaire can be completed.
+The email will contain a link to a Callyope platform where the questionnaire can be completed.
 Students will create an account using their university email address as their username.
+If the student does not object, they will have to answer the first question of the questionnaire and then complete the full online questionnaire on the Callyope platform.
 The questionnaire will be available online on computers or smartphones for six weeks: from mid-October to the end of November.
 The questionnaire will be completed each year between mid-October and the end of November for the duration of the study or until the student completes their studies.

 Conditions